rafalcode/petercooklifeinpieces/ep12_lords.md

 **LK:** Yes, quite certain.

 **SA:** Blast, oh dear, very confusing um now, I can never remember who was in the stable.
 Must have been the uh, the hens, was it?
 Three hens?
 No, very sorry about this.
 Was it the goats that were in the stable?
 Uh, partridges?
 One partridge, two turtle-doves, three French Lords four enormous larks, twelve leaping lizards, hens, da ...
 I'm in a bit of a muddle ...
 Not much of a Bible buff myself I'm afraid.
 Don't take much interest.
-Christmas, it used to be great fun in the old days, when it was simply an orgy of commercial excess, but now I find the people are tainting the whole thing with a lot of religious mumbo jumbo.
+Christmas, it used to be great fun in the old days, when it was simply an orgy of commercial excess, but now I find people are tainting the whole thing with a lot of religious mumbo jumbo.
 Thank the Lord it's over for another year.

 **LK:** Yes I was going to ask you Sir Arthur how will you spend the rest of your year?